perfectgait/algorithms/greedy/README.md

-# Greedy algorithms from lecture for minimizing the weighted sum of completion times for jobs
+# Greedy algorithms for minimizing the weighted sum of completion times for jobs

 ## Problems
 ### Question 1